 1. To be eligible, you must have a documented reason to require the observance of a gluten-free diet, along with a physician's prescription to follow a gluten-free diet will provide sufficient documentation of eligibility.

-2. The excess cost of gluten-free food can be deducted if the taxpayer can deduct expenses paid for medical care of the taxpayer, spouse, or dependent, to the extent the expenses exceed 10 percent of adjusted gross income.
+2. The excess cost of gluten-free food can be deducted if the taxpayer can deduct expenses paid for medical care of the taxpayer, spouse, or dependent, to the extent the expenses exceed 10 percent of adjusted gross income for 2015.
 (See full letter below)

 If you meet both of these criteria and choose to itemize deductions consult with your tax advisor.
 Start collecting receipts and record them regularly.
 Download a spreadsheet for calculating the deductible expense.
 For a more detailed description of the process consult Lifeline 2011 Volume XXXI No. 4.